-As National Thrift Shop Day passes us by, we've been thinking more and more about where to spend our time and our money.
-We've come up with a shortlist of thrift shops in LA where you're guaranteed to find something you love, and at a reasonable price.
-If you're familiar with the retail market in Los Angeles, you are probably expected Melrose Avenue to be the center of thrift shop paradise.
+As National Thrift Shop Day passes us by, I've been thinking more and more about where to spend my time and my money.
+I've come up with a shortlist of thrift shops in LA where you're guaranteed to find something you'll love, and at a reasonable price.
+If you're familiar with the retail market in Los Angeles, you probably expected Melrose Avenue to be the center of thrift shop paradise.
 You'd be absolutely right.
 Melrose avenue became an LA hotspot in the early 80's and has since maintained it's trendy, truly Californian vibe.

-This list is not the be-all end-all of Melrose.
-In fact, it is from from it.
-The stores listed here are simply our personal favorites, and we'll tell you exactly why.
+The stores listed here are simply my personal favorites, and I'll tell you exactly why.
 Don't get discouraged if you don't immediately see the exact Levi's you were hoping to find.
 As with everything, a little deep digging and a little more time will ensure you find something to satisfy your thrifty addiction.

 Extending to cities all across America Buffalo Exchange buys and sells used clothing.
 Not only is it a great place to find stylish second-hand items, but it's also a great place to sell the stuff you no longer wear, as long as it's in good condition and it's what the store is looking for at that time.
 The prices are very fair and if you strategize and put a little extra time into it, you could come away with a $50 haul you'll never get sick of.
 I bought a pair of overalls the first time I visited the Melrose location and I've been living in them ever since.
 This store is definitely worth your time and money.